Pūkenga Hauora Kararehe

-Veterinarians treat sick and injured animals, provide general animal care, and advise clients about health care and disease prevention for pets and farm (production) animals.
-They also set standards for the import and export of animals and animal products.
+Veterinarians treat sick and injured animals, provide general animal care, and advise about health care and disease prevention for pets and farm (production) animals.

 Pay for veterinarians varies depending on experience, responsibilities and location.